jamesmcm/vopono/USERGUIDE.md

 iVPN Wireguard keypairs must be uploaded manually, as the Client Area is behind a captcha login.

+Note [iVPN no longer supports port forwarding](https://www.ivpn.net/blog/gradual-removal-of-port-forwarding).
+At the time of writing, ProtonVPN is the best provider with this service.

 ### NordVPN
 Starting 27 June 2023, the required user credentials are no longer your NordVPN login details but need to be generated in the user control panel, under Services → NordVPN.
 Scroll down and locate the Manual Setup tab, then click on Set up NordVPN manually and follow instructions.
 Copy your service credentials and re-sync NordVPN configuration inside Vopono.